-Wider Watchers hurt us
+Wider supporters will hurt us at times

 - Ask you to take up ministry opportunities when your life is full of caring for your Loved One

-- Compare your suffering to theirs “Oh I know exactly how you feel”
+- Compare your suffering to theirs, “Oh I know exactly how you feel”

-- Tell you exactly how they feel without asking how you are
+- Tell you exactly how they feel – without asking how you are

 - We were made for community – and fractured relationships hurt